rackerlabs/docs-cloud-networks/dev-guide/api-operations/methods/get-retrieve-list-of-networks-v2.0-networks.rst

 Retrieves list of networks to which the specified tenant has access.

 You can control which attributes are returned by using the ``fields`` query parameter.
-For more information, see `Filtering Requests <http://docs.rackspace.com/networks/api/v2/cn-devguide/content/section_filtering.html>`__.
+For more information, see :ref:`Filtering Requests <generalapi-filtering>`.